 You may be thinking, having to submit quarterly will surely mean an increased workload however by consistently keeping track of your incomings and expenses using a dedicated piece of software such as Xero, this cuts out a huge number of hours trawling through year-old receipts and invoices.
 From a growth perspective, it also provides unparalleled access to view your financial data and figures to proactively forecast, as well as scenario plan, the next steps of your business.

 We hope this has outlined to you the importance of correctly filing a Personal Tax Return, or self-assessment form, and how going digital could seriously help.
-Take a look at our latest December 2021 Tax Briefing updating you on tax changes and developments moving forward.
 If you require any more information on personal tax returns, MTD, or anything accounting related for that matter, please don’t hesitate to get in contact with us at Nordens where one of our trusted advisors would be happy talking you through your query.